-As you would expect from an expensive Dyson vacuum cleaner, the Cinetic Big Ball Animal 2 is a powerful machine.
+As you would expect from an expensive Dyson vacuum cleaner, the Big Ball Animal 2 is a powerful machine.
 Its hard floor performance is as good as almost any vacuum cleaner, and it can get rid of both small dust particles and larger debris without changing tools.

 There are also some interesting features included with the vacuum.
-It has a self-righting design, so you don't need to worry about it falling over as you move around your home.
-There are no filters to wash and the Pneumatic floor head "self-adjusts" depending on the type of floor.
+It has a self-righting design, so you don’t need to worry about it falling over as you move around your home.
+There’s an articulated wand and the Pneumatic floor head “self-adjusts” depending on the type of floor.
 The emptying system also has a similar design to the Dyson V8, which means it pushes out dust and dirt rather than relying on gravity.

 It has some drawbacks though.
-The Dyson is awkward to balance on stairs, so you're limited by the length of the hose.
-The emptying system also allows dust and other particles to escape, so it's not a great choice for allergy sufferers.
+The Dyson’s powerful suction can make it difficult to push on some carpets.
+The emptying system also allows dust and other particles to escape, so it’s not the best choice for severe allergy sufferers.

 Despite these issues, the Big Ball Animal 2 is an excellent bagless vacuum cleaner.
 If you have pets, or just want a powerful all-round cleaner, it’s a great choice.